Kyleyuen97/snack-stress-behavior-ml/README.md

 This suggests that **not all students use food as a primary coping strategy** for stress, but for those who do, there is a clear association between stress levels and increased negative emotional eating.

 ### Conclusions

-**Distinct behavioral profiles** exist among students relating to stress and food behaviors.
-**High stress alone does not necessarily predict negative snacking**, indicating individual differences in coping mechanisms.
+**High stress alone does not necessarily predict negative snacking**, indicating individual differences in coping mechanisms.**Distinct behavioral profiles** exist among students relating to stress and food behaviors.

 These insights can be useful for designing targeted interventions:
 - Stress management programs could be paired with nutrition education.